mustacheride/timeline-calendar/README.md

 # Timeline Calendar WordPress Plugin

 A comprehensive WordPress plugin for creating and managing timeline-based content with interactive calendar views, sparkline visualizations, and hierarchical navigation.
+Fully integrates with any WordPress theme.

 ## Description

 The Timeline Calendar plugin transforms WordPress into a powerful timeline management system, allowing you to create historical content organized by years, months, and days.
 Perfect for historical blogs, project timelines, or any content that needs chronological organization.
+The plugin seamlessly integrates with your WordPress theme, respecting your site's design, colors, and layout.

 ## Features